nih-cfde/training-and-engagement/hackmd/AWS.md

 ### Commands to run

-(explain commands)
+> ⚠️ Note
+>

-:-1: `Copy+Paste` does not work if you are using Safari (MacOS) to run the AWS terminal.
+> :-1: `Copy+Paste` does not work if you are using Safari (MacOS) to run the AWS terminal.
 Please use another web browser (e.g. Chrome or Firefox), or type in the commands.

 1) Update system packages: